Symptoms

 See our Functional Seizures page for further information

-(Important to be aware that sensory symptoms can also be associated with emotional/mental health problems, other diagnosis’, and general aging.
-With FND, the underlining cause is different)
+(It’s important to note that sensory symptoms can also be associated with emotional/mental health problems, other diagnosis’, and general aging.)

 ©FND Action.
 All Rights Reserved